oyekanmiayo/dsa-all-langs/tree/heap/README.md

 So, we need a _new_ data structure to implement the priority queue ADT - this structure is called a Heap!
 A Heap is a data structure that makes it easy to access the highest priority element in a queue.

-(A Heap is implement as a [complete binary tree](https://web.cecs.pdx.edu/~sheard/course/Cs163/Doc/FullvsComplete.html) - more on that later - which means each node has at most 2 children.
+(A Heap is implemented as a [complete binary tree](https://web.cecs.pdx.edu/~sheard/course/Cs163/Doc/FullvsComplete.html) - more on that later - which means each node has at most 2 children.
 This means a Heap is analogous with a Binary Heap.)

 ## Types
 There are two types of heaps.
 The highest priority element (HPE) in a heap is determined by the type of heap it is.